Skill-Based Reinforcement Learning with Intrinsic Reward Matching: Experiments

 \textbf{Long-Horizon Manipulation} Building on the results in Section~\ref{fetch}, we demonstrate that IRM fully generalizes to solving long-horizon tasks in the setting of tabletop manipulation.
 During the unsupervised pretraining phase, skill discovery methods can acquire useful skills such as directional block pushing or pushing the block to certain spatial locations.
 We show that IRM can intelligently select a sequence of such skills to finetune via reward matching, avoiding learning a hierarchical manager policy that finetunes at the policy level.

-For the Fetch Reach environment, we consider an extended horizon where the agent is tasked with reaching a sequence of goals in a particular order.
-For the Fetch Push task, we consider the environment depicted in Figure \ref{fig:fetch_env}, where the agent must navigate around a barrier introduced during the finetuning phase in order to reach the goal. {We compare IRM methods to an environment rollout baseline (Env Seq) and a hierarchical RL baseline (HRL).
+For the Fetch Reach Sequential tasks, we consider an extended horizon where the agent is tasked with reaching a sequence of goals in a particular order.
+For the Fetch barrier tasks, we consider the environments such as depicted in Figure \ref{fig:fetch_graphic}, where the agent must navigate around a barrier introduced during the finetuning phase in order to reach the goal.
+The tunnel environments consists of a goal enclosed in a tunnel; the agent must navigate around and into the tunnel to complete the task.
+We compare IRM methods to an environment rollout baseline (Env Seq) and a hierarchical RL baseline (HRL).
 The `IRM Seq' methods select skills based on each defined sub-task's reward function according to the IRM optimization scheme. `Env Seq' chooses the best combination of skills based on extrinsic reward from rollouts. `HRL' is initialized with random skills and simultaneously optimizes a manager policy over skills and the skill policies themselves.
-In both settings {and across optimization methods}, IRM outperforms the environment rollout {and HRL} method in identifying (Table~\ref{table:sequential}) and finetuning skills (Figure~\ref{seq} Row 2).
-Implementation details are provided in Appendix~\ref{appendix:sequential}}
+In both settings, IRM methods outperform the environment rollout method and in some cases the HRL method in identifying (Table~\ref{table:sequential}) and finetuning skills (Figure~\ref{fig:ft_fetch}).
+Implementation details are provided in Appendix~\ref{appendix:sequential}.

 \textbf{Matching Metric Ablations} We validate the importance of employing the EPIC pseudometric for formulating the matching loss by ablating its contribution against more naive selections in Table \ref{table:ablation_matching}.
 L1 and L2 losses are common metrics in supervised regression problems but are poor choices for comparing task similarity with rewards.
 Moreover, rewards can have arbitrary differences in scaling and shaping that L1 and L2 are not invariant to.
 To strengthen these comparisons, we include a learned reward scaling parameter for L1 and L2 and similarly observe that EPIC is a superior matching metric.